 Past and present

 Standing out among the park's renovations is a brand new amphitheatre area for major festivals and events, providing more space and ease-of-use to summer festival crowds and winter activities like family-focused Fête des neiges de Montréal.
-The biggest music festival of its kind in Canada, Osheaga brings the sounds of indie-rock, hip hop and electronic music to the park in early August, bookended by electronic dance music fest îleSoniq Montréal, metal fest HEAVY MONTRÉAL and punk fest '77 Montréal.
+The biggest music festival of its kind in Canada, Osheaga brings the sounds of indie-rock, hip hop and electronic music to the park in early August, bookended by electronic dance music fest îleSoniq Montréal and country music festival Lasso Montréal.
 All summer long, dance outdoors at electronic music event Piknic Électronik, happening every Sunday afternoon among the trees.
+And, for something different, there’s even an outdoor science celebration, Eureka!
+Festival.